Official Author Site

 Now, because of vision problems, I read only ebooks, which are much

 easier on my eyes than print.
-This means I have a houseful of books
+This meant I had a houseful of books

-(mostly nonfiction) that I have long intended to read or reread, but no longer
+--mostly nonfiction--that I had long intended to read or reread, but no longer

 What are your hobbies?

 Mainly, the Internet!
 I surf the Web a lot, in addition to the extensive

 online research my former editing work required.
 But more than that, online

 communication has meant a great deal to me since I got my first modem in

 1984.
 While caring for my aging mother I wasn't able to leave the house

 often and had few outside personal contacts.
 More recently, though because of